The Endowment for a Hunger-Free Future

 Ensuring resources are available to meet the need

 Among the many lessons learned recently, organizations like ours and the broader hunger-relief network must be resourced to tackle the biggest and most urgent needs within our communities.
-As such, we’re creating an endowment to ensure resources are available to:
+As such, we’ve created an endowment to ensure resources are available to:

 Meet increased need